-The Virtual Tourist: On foot in Southern Africa Game Reserves
+The Virtual Tourist: On Foot in Southern Africa Game Reserves

 Then there’s the thrill of getting up (relatively) close….

-Here are three rhino we got close to in a South African reserve.
+Here are three rhinos we got close to in a South African reserve.
 Our two highly experienced guides had worked with them for months, getting them accustomed to occasional humans before allowing guests to approach on foot.
-But you still need to proceed with extreme caution and downwind: rhino are much more dangerous than cheetah.
+But you still need to proceed with extreme caution and downwind: rhinos are much more dangerous than the cheetah.
 And you can’t hide behind a tree if they charge – our guide explained they would simply demolish the tree…

-Last but not least, in a vehicle it’s so easy to focus on the hunt for exciting sightings, and then take lots of close ups with a long lens.
+Last but not least, in a vehicle it’s so easy to focus on the hunt for exciting sightings, and then take lots of close-ups with a long lens.
 In contrast, hiking slows you down and makes you more aware of the environment.
 This encourages images of wildlife in context, even if just bush and grasses, giving a sense of place often absent in close-ups taken from a vehicle.

 I have not focussed on technical aspects in this article.
 You will see I have used a very eclectic range of cameras and lenses (far too many!) over the last decade and any decent images are as much due to being in the right place at the right time with good equipment as to any technical prowess in this field!